COMCIFS/comcifs.github.io/looping_proposal.md

 ## Proposal summary

-A new dataname, `_audit.schema`, is defined and must be checked by all CIF-reading software.
+A new dataname, `_audit.schema`, is defined.
 Values of this dataname are linked to special categories that are used to loop and link other categories together.
 All CIF-reading software should check this dataname.
 CIF-writing software need only set this dataname if a non-default value is